Winter Lawn Seeding

 STEP 2: CHOOSE SEEDING METHOD

-You can choose to have us Broadcast Seed or Slice Seed your lawn.
+You can Broadcast Seed your lawn yourself, or have us Slice Seed your lawn.
 Slice Seeding is more effective because we use a special machine to help improve the seed to soil contact, whereas Broadcast Seeding simply involves scattering seed on the surface of the soil.
 If you do choose to do Broadcast Seeding however, it will be most effective in early Winter as a Dormant Seeding.
 If your lawn already looks great and you just want to maintain it, Dormant Broadcast Seeding is a good economical choice.
 If your lawn is pretty thin and you really want to improve it, Dormant Slice Seeding would be the best choice.

 Here's how the Slice Seeding machine works to make slits in the soil: